 Choosing the right luxury watch on a budget can be a daunting task.
 You want to be sure you get a good value without sacrificing quality or style.
-If you’re looking to spend $5,000 or less, you’re likely browsing entry-level models.
+If you’re budget is $5,000 or less, you’re likely browsing entry-level models.
 As is the case with most products, entry-level is the largest and most varied area of the market.
 The good news is that you can get a watch from a respected brand without the hefty price tag.
 However, you may need some guidance to discern the best options.
 Here, we’ve compiled some great examples of watches under $5,000 to help you in your search.

 The Rolex Datejust is a classic for a reason.
 This model is proof that high-caliber timepieces aren’t out-of-reach even if you’re on a budget.
 Sure, one of the latest Datejust models, like Reference 126334 that debuted in 2017, might retail for more than $5000.
 So long as you’re open to an older reference or pre-owned model, you can get a Datejust for under $5,000.
 Just because you might not have the latest edition doesn’t mean you have to sacrifice style.
 You can still choose from stainless steel, gold, or two-tone and a ton of dial options.
 All in all, the Rolex Datejust is a great-value watch for under $5000.